-To avoid this influence of assertions to the application program, Chitil et al. [7] proposed lazy assertions that do not enforce argument evaluation but are checked when the argument expression has been evaluated by the application program so far that the assertion can be evaluated without further evaluation of its argument.
+To avoid this influence of assertions to the application program, Chitil et al. [8] proposed lazy assertions that do not enforce argument evaluation but are checked when the argument expression has been evaluated by the application program so far that the assertion can be evaluated without further evaluation of its argument.
 Thus, as long as all assertions are satisfied, program executions with or without lazy assertion checking deliver the same results.
 A disadvantage of lazy assertions is the fact that some obviously violated assertions are not reported when the arguments are not sufficiently evaluated.
-For instance,

-"head (assert ordered [2,1])" returns 2 without any assertion violation if the assertion is lazily checked, although the programmer assumes, due to the intuitive meaning of assertions, that the result is the minimal element of the list.
+For instance, "head (assert ordered [2,1])" returns 2 without any assertion violation if the assertion is lazily checked, although the programmer assumes, due to the intuitive meaning of assertions, that the result is the minimal element of the list.

-Chitil and Huch [5,6] improved the situation by introducing a specific assertion language that supports the "prompt" evaluation of assertions.
+Chitil and Huch [6,7] improved the situation by introducing a specific assertion language that supports assertions where some violations can be earlier reported in comparison to lazy assertions.
 Nevertheless, the basic problem remains: it is possible that the violation of assertions might be undetected or detected too late if all assertions are lazily checked.
 One can argue that this behavior is fine since the possibly unchecked parts of an expression are not necessary for computing the result.
 However, this view changes when I/O actions are taken into account.
 For instance, if we pass a data structure through a sequence of I/O actions where a first action needs only some part of the structure (similarly to the call to head above) and the other parts are needed by subsequent actions, then a violation of an assertion for the data structure might be detected too late, e.g., after some rocket has been launched.
 Thus, there are situations where one wants to ensure that the assertions hold.
-Degen et al. [8] put this into the slogan "faithfulness is better than laziness."
+Degen et al. [9] put this into the slogan "faithfulness is better than laziness."

 Altogether, there is no silver bullet for assertions in non-strict languages since lazy assertions might not be faithful, and strict assertions cannot be applied to algorithms exploiting infinite data structures.
 Thus, we propose an intermediate approach where the user can choose between lazy and faithful assertions.
-In contrast to purely functional languages, we propose to evaluate even faithful assertions in a lazy manner but enforce their evaluation at particular program points, e.g., before I/O actions where faith is important or at the end of the program execution.
+In contrast to strict assertions, we propose to evaluate even faithful assertions in a lazy manner but enforce their evaluation at particular program points, e.g., before I/O actions where faith is important or at the end of the program execution.
+Therefore, we call this kind of assertions "enforceable."

 One might wonder why it is useful to evaluate faithful assertions not simply as strict assertions but treat them in a lazy manner.
 The reason is that this strategy can reduce the possibility to report false violations of assertions, i.e., violations that do not occur during the execution of the application program.
-Note that lazy evaluation in functional logic programs is not only desirable to obtain optimal evaluation [2] but also to reduce the search space, i.e., lazy evaluation on non-deterministic programs yields a demand-driven exploration of the search space (compare [1, 14]).
+Note that lazy evaluation in functional logic programs is not only desirable to obtain optimal evaluation [2] but also to reduce the search space, i.e., lazy evaluation on non-deterministic programs yields a demand-driven exploration of the search space (see [1,15]).
 As a consequence, it is reasonable to evaluate expressions lazily even if we know that we want to evaluate them completely.
-For instance, consider the program together with the expression "let x free in h (null (g x)) x" (where the predefined operation null checks whether its argument is the empty list).
-Functional logic languages with a lazy evaluation strategy, like Curry [11,16] and \mathcal{TOY} [18], evaluate this expression to 2 by instantiating x to 1 (after evaluating (null (g x)) to False).
-Now consider that we put a post-condition on g ensuring that all values in the result list are positive whenever we apply g to some argument during the program execution, i.e., we modify the definition of g to

-'''
+For instance, consider the following program:

 f 0 = 0

 f 1 = 1

 g x = [f x]

 h False 1 = 2

 h True 0 = 3

-'''
+null [] = True

+null (:) = False